signalfx/integrations/gateway/README.md

       ]
     }

-###### Graphite Dimensions
+###### Graphite dimensions

-This config will pull dimensions out of graphite metrics if they fit the commakeys format.
+This configuration will pull dimensions out of Graphite metrics if they fit the commakeys format.
 That format is "\_METRIC_NAME\_\[KEY:VALUE,KEY:VALUE]".
 For example, "user.hit_rate\[host:server1,type:production]".
 It also has the extra option of adding a metric type to the datapoints.
 For example, if one of the